 Rain gutters and landscaping that flows water away from the house is the first line of defense.
 I estimate that 80% of all those Spring flooding problems can be solved by controlling both roof and yard water flow.
 Check out the Overview listing on Spring Flooding of Basements.

 Then in new construction you can do the real quality job of installing an foundation Air Gap Membrane.
 That is a plastic sheet that looks like an egg carton.
 The little feet keep the soil away from the house and if any water does head towards the wall, it falls down the air gap and goes right to the weeping tiles or perimeter drain.
 That means no water pressure at all on the wall, no leaks into the basement.
-These products work -- products like: Platon or Delta MS. Drainage membranes simply avoid future problems and are inexpensive to install when the wall is still totally exposed.
+These products work -- products like: Platon, Delta MS or DMX.
+Drainage membranes simply avoid future problems and are inexpensive to install when the wall is still totally exposed.
 I wouldn't build a new house without one.
+(Follow this link for an extended discussion on Air Spaces in Walls.)

 In renovation with a foundation that leaks, and it is not just frozen ground directing too much water towards an imperfect foundation in the Spring, you are faced with a number of possible solutions.
 Always try raingutters, downspouts away from the foundation and slopping your landscaping away from the house first.
 Only when that doesn't solve the problem you need to look at a confusing array of solutions..